Information for prospective students from Egypt

-Information about upcoming visits and virtual events taking place in the Middle East and North Africa region can be found on our Meet SOAS Staff in Your Area pages.
+Information about upcoming visits and virtual events taking place in the Middle East and North Africa region can be found in our listings for events in your country.

 Students who have completed the International Baccalaureate, A-Levels or AP examinations will be considered for direct entry to undergraduate programmes.

 Applicants from Egypt who have completed the Certificate of General Secondary Education will be required to complete a Foundation Year before applying for undergraduate study.

 See undergraduate entry requirements.

 SOAS will consider applications from students who have completed a Bachelor's degree from a recognised institution in Egypt with 70% overall or a GPA of 3.0/4.0.